pygame/pygame/docs/reST/ref/cursors.rst

 black and white cursors for the system.
 You control the cursor with functions inside :mod:`pygame.mouse`.

-This cursors module contains functions for loading and unencoding various cursor formats.
+This cursors module contains functions for loading and decoding various cursor formats.
 These allow you to easily store your cursors in external files or directly as encoded python strings.